How to Start Baking with Your Own Flour: Grinding Grains at Home

 My mill clogs.

-→ Clean after every use.
-Avoid oily grains like flax unless your mill is built for it.
+→ Clean after every use, avoid oily grains like flax unless your mill is built for it.

+Grinding your own flour isn’t just baking, it’s a beautiful and artistic act of sovereignty.
 You take the raw seed of a plant and turn it into something nourishing.
-You control what goes into your body.
-You listen to the hum of a machine, the whisper of the past, the promise of what’s rising in the oven.
+You control what goes into your body on a deeper level than you probably ever had, and you listen to the sound of a machine, the echo of the past, and smell the promise of what’s rising in the oven.

-And somewhere in the scent of warm crust, in the steam of a broken loaf, you taste something you didn’t know you missed.
+Somewhere in the scent of warm crust, in the steam of a broken loaf, you taste something you didn’t know you missed.